scylladb/scylladb/test/cql-pytest/README.md

-"run" automatically picks the most recently compiled version of Scylla in `build/*/scylla` - but this choice of Scylla executable can be overridden with the `SCYLLA` environment variable. "run-cassandra" defaults to running the command `cassandra` from the user's path, but this can be overriden by setting the `CASSANDRA` environment variable to the path of the `cassandra` script, e.g., `export CASSANDRA=$HOME/apache-cassandra-3.11.10/bin/cassandra`.
+"run" automatically picks the most recently compiled version of Scylla in `build/*/scylla` - but this choice of Scylla executable can be overridden with the `SCYLLA` environment variable. "run-cassandra" defaults to running the command `cassandra` from the user's path, but this can be overridden by setting the `CASSANDRA` environment variable to the path of the `cassandra` script, e.g., `export CASSANDRA=$HOME/apache-cassandra-3.11.10/bin/cassandra`.
 A few of the tests also require the `nodetool` when running on Cassandra -